muhamedlabs/Cyberpunk-Green/README.md

 # And so let's start

-1. You need to download BetterDiscord and install it (https://betterdiscord.app/) імвімвіміівмівмвімі
+1. You need to download BetterDiscord and install it (https://betterdiscord.app/)
 2. Then download cyberpunk2066.theme.css

 3. Open Discord settings